Jewelry Photography: How to Take Pictures of Jewelry

 This ties into the theme of simplicity that we touched on earlier.
 If you use too many props in your jewelry photography, your visitors will likely get distracted or even confused.
 It’ll take away from the glory of your pieces, especially when you have props that “upstage” your jewelry.

-Keep it sweet and simple.
+Keep it simple.
 Let your products shine and speak for themselves.

 Take gorgeous jewelry photos today